Geo-Bit/late-orders-alert/README.md

 # Shopify Unfulfilled Orders Alert

-This project is a Google Cloud Function that automates the process of checking for unfulfilled Shopify orders and sends notifications if any orders remain unfulfilled for over 10 days.
-Sensitive credentials are securely stored in Google Secret Manager.
+This project automates monitoring of unfulfilled Shopify orders and sends email alerts when an order remains unfulfilled for a specified number of days.
+The solution leverages Google Cloud services, including Secret Manager, Cloud Storage, and Cloud Functions, to securely store sensitive information, manage alerts, and run scheduled checks.
+Alerts are sent as a summary email using Twilio SendGrid, helping to reduce the number of emails while ensuring prompt attention to outstanding orders.

+Core features include:

+- Secure Credential Storage: Using Google Secret Manager to keep API keys and credentials secure.
+- Automated Order Checking: Running scheduled checks on unfulfilled orders using Google Cloud Functions and Cloud Scheduler.
+- Alert Management: Tracking previously alerted orders using Google Cloud Storage to avoid duplicate notifications.
+- Email Notification: Sending summary alerts to recipients using SendGrid for any orders that have not been fulfilled for the specified time period.

 ## Prerequisites

-- Google Cloud account with Secret Manager and Cloud Functions enabled
-- Python 3.x
+- **Google Cloud Project**: Make sure you have a Google Cloud project set up.
+- **Secret Manager**: You need to use Google Secret Manager to store sensitive information like API keys, credentials, etc.
+- **SendGrid Account**: Set up a SendGrid account to send email alerts.
-- Shopify store with API credentials
+- **Shopify API Access**: Ensure you have Shopify API credentials to access order information.

 ## Setup Instructions